MicrosoftDocs/minecraft-creator/creator/TestDocs/CommandBlocks.md

 1. In Minecraft, Open up the chat dialogue box (T on Windows 10 OS)
 1. Enter the following command: `/scoreboard objectives add wool_placed dummy`.
     1. The command is adding a brand new objective called Wool_Placed.
 Dummy fills the argument since scores can only be adjusted via commands.
-1. Enter the following command: `/scoreboard players set #player wool_placed 0`.
+1. Enter the following command: `/scoreboard players set @player wool_placed 0`.

 ### Setting up the first command block